Men’s Hair Loss FAQ – Chicago

 Trichotillomania (TTM), or “trich” as it is commonly known, is an impulse control disorder characterized by the repeated urge to pull out scalp hair, eyelashes, facial hair, nose hair, eyebrows or other body hair, often resulting in noticeable bald patches.

 Chemotherapy: One of the most common side effects of chemotherapy treatment is hair loss.
 Chemotherapy hair loss may occur on several parts of the body from the scalp, face, and underarms.

 STATE OF THE ART MEN’S HAIR RESTORATION

-We encourage you to schedule your free, confidential consultation today.
+We encourage you to schedule your, confidential consultation today.
 Meet with a trained Transitions professional at our state-of-the-art center in Chicago, Illinois.
 There is no charge or obligation!
 Your image consultant will provide information regarding causes of baldness and options tailored to your specific situation and lifestyle.

 Each of our procedures is individually designed for your specific needs and lifestyle and budget.
 Whether you are just starting to experience baldness or are in the most advanced stages, we can help with our full spectrum of professional treatment options.

 At Embassy Studio, we constantly strive to give you the freedom to choose what is the absolute best solution for you.
 We provide our clients with personalized custom solutions that are so incredibly natural that there is simply no reason to suffer any longer.